 Privacy, security, and your smartphone.
 Quick tips for keeping your online presence secure. - Opens in a new window

-Most browsers have a separate private browsing interface, which does not track information about your online activity.
+Most browsers have a private browsing mode, a feature which helps minimize the amount of information your browsing activity generates and is potentially shared with third parties.
+Private browsing does not make you anonymous.
 Learn more about the most common browsers' privacy settings by visiting the pages below:

 We all have a platform preference.
-Google, Microsoft, and Apple are examples of a few platforms you may interact with on regular basis.
-Do you know what privacy options are available within those platforms?
+Google, Microsoft, and Apple are examples of platforms you may interact with on a regular basis.
+Do you know what privacy options they offer?

 Cloud storage and file sharing solutions revolutionized access, productivity and collaboration.
 Cloud storage allows for storing and sharing of personal and professional documents, including images and audio visual content.
 Cloud storage can also have serious implications on privacy.
 Learn more about them here.